cmuphyscomp/physcomp-solidworks/README.md

       library_parts	        Simplified standard small parts (bearings, spacers, etc.) gear_library	        A few sample gears generated using an online tool.

-HSMWorks is a CAM tool for generating cutting plans for the CNC router from a SolidWorks model:

-	  HSMWorks				Folder with tool library and post-processor script for the IDeATe CNC router.

 The gear parts were generated using <http://hessmer.org/gears/InvoluteSpurGearBuilder.html>

 The folders labeled 'example' are designed to highlight principles of mechanical